mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 ## Building the API

-In order to run the application locally, you will need to first `build` it.
+In order to run the application, you will need to first `build` it.
 The [Makefile](./Makefile) has a target that allows for a clean building of artifacts.

 ```bash
 make all
 ```

+In this step, the AWS SAM CLI will processes your AWS SAM template file, application code, and any applicable language-specific files and dependencies.

 ## Invoking the API Locally